rachaeltay/Orbital/README.md

 ![loginpage.png](assets/loginpage.png)

--Users can create accounts and log in to manage their events, using Postgresql as the backend to manage all CRUD activities
+- Users can create accounts and log in to manage their events, using Postgresql as the backend to manage all CRUD activities

--Able to post and edit new events
+- Able to post and edit new events

--Able to save events to their calendar
+- Able to save events to their calendar

 ![social-media4.png](assets/social-media4.png)

--Link / log in to Facebook, and able to access users data along with friends' list
+- Link / log in to Facebook, and able to access users data along with friends' list

--Able to share events through many different social media links such as Telegram, Twitter, LinkedIn etc.
+- Able to share events through many different social media links such as Telegram, Twitter, LinkedIn etc.

 ![postsharing.png](assets/postsharing.png)

--Able to see friends going to events on and join them!
+- Able to see friends going to events on and join them!

 ![calendar.PNG](assets/calendar.PNG)